Ethernet cable, commonly known as cat5e or cat 6 cable.

 It is overkill for the home because you won’t find any consumer switches that support those speeds.

-Building a new house and wanted something to connect each floor together with
+Building a new house and need a connection to connect each floor to your network?

 It is completely compatible with existing Cat 5e and Cat 5 devices.